bbauska/meta-react-basics/README.md

 a rear ender to confirm that my changes have indeed happened.
 Because the previous heading of light mode is on, has now become the heading that reads dark mode is on.
 But as soon as I click the button, the console lock changes.
-However, the heading in the web app doesn&apos;t reflect this change.
+However, the heading in the web app doesn't reflect this change.
 Why is this the case?
 To understand this, you need to go deeper into data flow and react and observe how it moves between components.
-Fortunately, you&apos;ll be learning that soon.
+Fortunately, you'll be learning that soon.
 Great job, you should now be able to demonstrate how to toggle the value of a Boolean state variable using user triggered events.
 And how to handle multiple events on a single JSX element